The Avoidance Loop

 Facilities Note

-The hallway you keep choosing?
+That hallway you keep choosing?

 It loops.

-The detour has carpet now.
+The carpet improved.

 Custodial Record

-The Cognitive Janitor clocked in, looked at the pile, and sighed.
+The Cognitive Janitor clocked in.

 “This mess is mine.”